 “All the people of the 12th District deserve a voice in Congress,” Hayes said.
 “I will never turn my back on our fellow democracy, Israel, nor will I support the reckless economic and taxation schemes advanced by Rep. Lee and her extremist allies.”

-Hayes, who held top positions with Fortune 500 companies as well as a six-year stint with the Federal Reserve Bank of Richmond, Va.
+Hayes, held top positions with Fortune 500 companies as well as a six-year stint with the Federal Reserve Bank of Richmond, Va.

-Hayes holds degrees from Georgetown University, as well as master’s degrees in economics, finance and accounting from both Princeton University and the University of Chicago, and a doctorate in business administration from Case Western Reserve University in Cleveland.
+Hayes holds degrees from Georgetown University, as well as master’s degrees in economics, from Princeton University and in finance and accounting from the University of Chicago.
+He also earned a doctorate in business administration from Case Western Reserve University in Cleveland.

 A native Pennsylvanian, Hayes is the son of a union steelworker who was among those displaced by the massive deindustrialization of the 1980s.
 He credits the United Steelworkers of America for providing the scholarship money that first sent him to college.